Az-Net/Az-Net/about.md

 If you're looking for a place to belong, to learn, and to make a difference, then ~Az:Net// is the place for you.

 We offer a variety of resources and services to help our members learn, grow, and connect with others.
 We have a tilde server where you can chat with other members of the community.

+Our tilde server is accessible via CLI over SSH, and is invite only.

 **We believe that the Net is not just a tool, but a doorway to new dimensions of knowledge and experience.
 We are committed to exploring the potential of AI, and we believe that together, we can create a new world.**